Hoveyware Sculptures

 Can you make something from my grandmother's silverware?

 Not if it's really silver or silverplate.
-We can use only stainless steel flatware because of the welding process we use.
+We could use only stainless steel flatware because of the welding process used.
 Silver melts at a much lower temperature than stainless steel, so it just gets destroyed by the high heat.